Small molecule inhibitor of cognitive impairment associated with neurodegenerative disease

 Neurodegenerative diseases are associated with progressive deterioration of brain regions that are essential for cognitive and behavioral functioning.
 Currently, neurodegenerative diseases lack treatments for neuropsychiatric symptoms, particularly for diseases such as Alzheimer’s disease.
 Furthermore, current treatments primarily involve the use of atypical antipsychotics and antidepressants, which are associated with side effects that have limited their use.
 Identifying and developing small molecule inhibitors can assist in treating neurodegenerative diseases specifically by reducing behavioral and cognitive dysfunction and associated neuropsychiatric symptoms such as anxiety and/or depression.

 This technology identifies an analog of the retired clinical psychotropic drug minaprine—without its pharmacogenetic liability—for the treatment of cognitive or behavioral issues stemming from neurodegenerative disorders.
-The technology enhances serotonin receptor 2B antagonism activity and was shown to reduce behavioral dysfunction and synaptic dysfunction in animal models of Alzheimer’s disease.
-The technology can address amyloid-beta and tau-induced defects and holds potential in treating neurodegenerative disorders such as Alzheimer’s disease and Parkinson’s disease.
+The technology enhances serotonin receptor 2B antagonism and has been shown to reduce behavioral and synaptic dysfunction in animal models of Alzheimer’s disease.
+The technology can ameliorate the breakdown of communication between neurons, known as synaptic dysfunction, a key contributor to the dysregulation of cell communication that manifests as cognitive or behavioral impairment associated with neurodegenerative disorders such as Alzheimer’s disease, Alzheimer’s disease-related dementia, and other dementias.

 This technology has been validated in mouse models of Alzheimer’s disease.